 A minimum of two semesters at 0.5 time or three semesters at 0.25 time of teaching are required for PhD candidates.

 Each graduate student must complete a total of 20 hours of graduate-level coursework.
 Except in special circumstances, first year graduate students are required to complete at least two courses in each of their first two semesters.
 Students are encouraged to finish their course requirements during their first year.
 CHEM 584 (Introduction to Materials Chemistry) and CHEM 588 (Physical Methods in Materials Chemistry) should be taken.
-At least 8 hours of graduate coursework must be outside of Materials Chemistry.
 The following 400 level courses can be taken for graduate credit: CHEM 480, 482, 483, 488.
 Furthermore, 400- and 500-level courses outside of the Department may be taken for graduate credit; in the past, students have taken such courses in materials science and engineering, mathematics, computer sciences, geology, electrical engineering, physics, and biochemistry.
 Students who have had advanced training prior to coming to Illinois may petition to have certain course requirements waived.

 In addition to the 20 hours of graduate coursework, materials graduate students also give two seminars (literature and final, see below):